 Alex Perry is a bilingual journalist.
 She advises for the Wall Street Journal’s magazine, Noted, and is a guest editor for The Guardian US 2020 Climate Change issue.
 She studies at Northwestern University, where she is pursuing a double major in Journalism and International Studies with a minor in Economics.

 Lagos, NG / London, ENG

 Jareh Das is a Lagos and London based curator, writer, and researcher.
 She holds a Ph.D. in Curating Art and Science from Royal Holloway, University of London for her thesis ‘Bearing Witness: On Pain in Performance’ (2018).

 New York, NY

 Kanika Talwar is currently pursuing a Bachelor of Science in Fashion Media at LIM College in New York City.
-She primarily focuses on print and digital editorial articles and specializes in fashion, culture, lifestyle, and travel.
+She focuses on print and digital editorial articles and specializing in fashion, culture, lifestyle, and travel.
 Her studies have helped further her passion for the historical heritage of luxury Maisons, reviewing and dissecting runway collections, and culturally diverse fashion.
 After concluding her studies, Kanika plans to pursue postgraduate education in fashion journalism and work in editorial.

-Tayana Fincher is the Volunteer & Interpretation Coordinator at the Isabella Stewart Gardner Museum, and former Nancy Prophet Fellow in Costume and Textiles at the RISD Museum.
-She received her B.A. in Art History and History from Williams College, and curated “It Comes in Many Forms: Islamic Art from the Collection” at the RISD Museum in 2020.
+Tayana Fincher is the Volunteer & Interpretation Coordinator at the Isabella Stewart Gardner Museum, and former Nancy Prophet Fellow in Costume & Textiles at the RISD Museum.
+She received her B.A. in Art History and History from Williams College, and curated “It Comes in Many Forms: Islamic Art from the Collection” at RISD in 2020.
 Her research analyzes continuity and pluralism in the diaspora arts of African and Islamic regions.